Wikia/guidelines/Process/ProgrammingLanguageSelection.md

 new programming language.

-Note that there are legacy systems in production using programming languages listed above.
+Note that there are legacy systems in production using programming languages not listed above.
 There are existing systems implemented using:

  * Ruby
  * Perl